Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ## Reservations Router
 This router is used to manage reservations.
 A reservation is when a user claims a block and thereby commits to going around this block and mapping every tree they see on their side of the block.
 A block is completed when they have walked around the block, mapped every tree and subsequently confirmed on the app that they did completed those activities.
-The way our reservation system is set is that it creates a new entry into the reservation table everytime an action is performed on a block.
+The way our reservation system is set is that it creates a new entry into the reservation table every time an action is performed on a block.
 These possible actions are:

 - `reserve` - Reserve the given block for the given user.
 - `complete` - Complete the given block.